ai-mbl/AI-MBL-2025/README.md

-# DL@MBL 2024 Exercises
+# AI@MBL 2025 Exercises

-This repository contains the exercises for the "Deep Learning for Microscopy Image Analysis" 2024 course at the MBL in Woods Hole.
+This repository contains the exercises for the "Artificial Intelligence for Microscopy Image Analysis" 2025 course at the MBL in Woods Hole.

 This is a "super repository", containing the actual exercise repositories as git submodules.
 To see the exercises, run the following after cloning this